GBHyland/APS-Process-Workflow-intermediate/README.md

 ##Lab 1.
 Create an Intake Task
 1. From the Alfresco home page, launch the Activiti App (Process Services) by clicking on the Activiti App hyperlink.
-  -Sign in with your provided username and passwor- You will be directed to the Activiti App home pag-
+*Sign in with your provided username and passwor- You will be directed to the Activiti App home pag-
 2. Select the App Designer tile to navigate to the Business Process Models pag-
 3. To create a new process, press the Create Process button in the top right of the pag-
 4. In the Create a new business process model popup, enter the following information: